 Manufacturing of Acetic acid, peracetic acid and pyridine derivatives.

-Acetaldehyde Formula and Structure
+Acetaldehyde Structure

 The ethyl aldehyde molecule has 2 Carbon atoms, 4 Hydrogen atoms, and 1 Oxygen atom.